Section 3: C Build and Test Frameworks

 3. Using CMake to Generate Makefiles for Compiling C Programs

-can help automate the build process, the corresponding
+While using make can help automate the build process, the corresponding

 Makefiles can grow to be incredibly complicated.
 Creating and